 How to induce beta?
 There are a couple of ways.

-You can also stimulate the braiwaves towards beta frequency using binaural beats.
-Similar to brain stimulation using alternating magnetic fields as in the NeoRhythm band, binaural beats use sounds to drive brainwaves towards the desired frequency.
+You can also stimulate the brainwaves towards beta frequency using binaural beats.
+Similar to brain stimulation using alternating magnetic fields as in the Omnipemf devices, binaural beats use sounds to drive brainwaves towards the desired frequency.

 In this method, two slightly different rhythmic sounds are presented to both ears respectively.
 The method is based on the phenomenon of the brain perceiving the difference between the two tones coming to each ear.
-For instance, one ear hears a frequency o 215 Hz and the other 235 Hz.
-In effect, the brain is stimulated with the frequency of 20 Hz.
+For instance, one ear hears a frequency of 215 Hz and the other 235 Hz.
+In effect, the brain is stimulated with a frequency of 20 Hz.

 NeoRhythm has not been evaluated by the FDA.
 These products do not claim to diagnose, treat, cure, or prevent any medical conditions.
 Always consult your medical doctor regarding any health concerns.